chocolatey/choco/Scenarios.md

  * should not upgrade the exact version dependency
  * should not upgrade the minimum version dependency
  * should upgrade the package

+#### when upgrading all packages happy path

+ * should report for all installed packages
+ * should skip packages without upgrades
+ * should upgrade packages with upgrades

+#### when upgrading all packages with except

+ * should report for all non skipped packages
+ * should skip packages in except list

 #### when upgrading an existing package happy path